Exabel/api/exabel/graph/doc/relationships.rst

 *************

 A *relationship* belongs to exactly one relationship type and defines a directed relationship between two concrete entities.
-For two specific entities, there should be at most one relationship of the same type between them.
+For two specific entities, there can be at most one relationship of the same type between them.

 Relationships created and managed by Exabel are exclusively between Exabel’s entities.